Why should you create buyer personas? The simple answer would be “to gain insight into your target audience”.

 - What is preventing your buyers from buying your product?

 - Which properties of your product are most important to the buyer?

 All this information gives you a clear direction to focus on with your marketing and sales.
-This way you can emphasize the strong points found and at the same time overcome and weaken the pain points.
-Debating objections is perhaps even more important than emphasizing strengths.
+This way you can emphasise the strong points found and at the same time overcome and weaken the pain points.
+Debating objections is perhaps even more important than emphasising strengths.

 Make sure you don’t sell too much in your marketing.
 That is of course not the intention of inbound marketing.
 You can discuss the problems that your buyer persona encounters in objective blogs, but leave the real sales to the sales employees.